Victoire/victoire/README.md

 Victoire is a **Symfony2** overlay integrating a business aware cms and a large panel of web marketing tools.
 It can be setup in any symfony2 project in just some few minutes.

-The main goal is to give to the final customer the ability to **create**/**edit**/**delete** each content on its website, even for a static content than a business entity based content and **whitout any development skill** and with the minimum of training.
+The main goal is to give to the final customer the ability to **create**/**edit**/**delete** each content on its website, even for a static content than a business entity based content and **without any development skill** and with the minimum of training.

-A french documentation has been started and is being completed _slowly_ [here](http://github.com/victoire/documentation-fr/)
+A french documentation has been started and is being completed _slowly_ [here](http://github.com/victoire/documentation-fr/).

 ##Roadmap